kristoferlundgren/git-cache/README.md

 Internally, the second clone contains a file `.git/objects/info/alternates` containing the path of the first repo, which tells git to search the referenced `alternates` repo for any commits that can't be found in the current repo.
 Obviously, if you delete the referenced (first) repo, the second copy is useless and will display tonnes of errors.
+Newer versions of git have a '--dissociate' feature that allows the copy to be independent from the first.

 git-cache